Best places to live in Portugal for US expats (2026): cities, costs, taxes

 • To clarify tax residency status and obligations.

-• When evaluating eligibility for incentive regimes.
+• When evaluating eligibility for IFICI or other incentive regimes.

 • If you earn rental or other Portuguese-sourced income.